bryanbraun/bryanbraun.github.io/_posts/2012-04-08-remain-curious.md

 > The most exciting phrase to hear in science, the one that heralds new discoveries, is not “Eureka” but “That’s funny...”

 The curious are compelled to investigate how things work.
-They take things apart, they ask lots of questions, they look at the source code.They are the ones who get on wikipedia and click that <a href="http://en.wikipedia.org/wiki/Main_Page" target="_blank" rel="noopener noreferrer" title="Look in the left hand column">random article </a>link (I'm going to click it right now, and the article is... <a href="http://en.wikipedia.org/wiki/Doctor_Radio" target="_blank" rel="noopener noreferrer" title="I've never heard of it... have you?">Doctor Radio</a>!).
+They take things apart, they ask lots of questions, they look at the source code.
+They are the ones who get on wikipedia and click that <a href="http://en.wikipedia.org/wiki/Main_Page" target="_blank" rel="noopener noreferrer" title="Look in the left hand column">random article </a>link (I'm going to click it right now, and the article is... <a href="http://en.wikipedia.org/wiki/Doctor_Radio" target="_blank" rel="noopener noreferrer" title="I've never heard of it... have you?">Doctor Radio</a>!).
 They see life as an interesting puzzle, not as a "to-do" list.

 I'm just as guilty as anybody for getting wrapped up in my left-brained worldview of tasks, commitments, schedules and data.
 I'm in the thick of it right now but once this end-of-semester madness is over, I'm making sure to give myself a little time to just doodle around.
 Who knows what will come of it.